Lucan Biddulph: Operations

-In 2017, Lucan selected CH2M to provide operations and maintenance services for Lucan's water system for five years, providing water to more than 4,500 residents in the township and Granton urban centers and rural properties.
+In 2017, Lucan selected CH2M to provide operations and maintenance services for Lucan's water system for five years, providing water to more than 4,500 residents in the township and Granton urban centre and rural properties.
 Also in 2017, Lucan received a grant from the Canada Ontario Early Learning and Child Care fund, to build a 9,000 square foot licensed day care facility.

 Demographics

 In the 2021 Census of Population conducted by Statistics Canada, Lucan Biddulph had a population of 5680 living in 2115 of its 2172 total private dwellings, a change of from its 2016 population of 4700.
 With a land area of 169.08 km2, it had a population density of in 2021.